 - Nominate committee chairpeople, excluding Compensation, Budget & Finance and Credential Review Committee Chairs, and nominate committee members for approval by the Board of Directors. - 2.
 Set goals to be achieved during his/her term of office. - 3.
-At the beginning of the year have leadership/planning sessions with the Board Officers, Chairs and Vice Chairs to outline the goals and plan how to achieve them. - 4.
+At the beginning of the year have leadership/planning sessions with the Board Officers, Chairs and Vice Chairs to

+- outline the goals and plan how to achieve them. - 4.
 Work through the CEO or whomever the CEO designates to achieve the goals. - 5.
 At State and National meetings attend those meetings that are beneficial to the role of President. - 6.
 Consult with Board Counsel and CEO when necessary. - 7.
 Report significant developments to the Board of Directors. - 8.
-Recommend appointees to the Credential Review Committee for Board Officers and Directors for the following year. - 9.
-Designate a representative to attend any function he/she is unable to attend if the President Elect is unavailable. - 10.
-Review and approve the expense account of the CEO. - 11.
-Appoint special "ad hoc" committees if needed subject to Board of Director approval - 12.
+Designate a representative to attend any function he/she is unable to attend if the President Elect is unavailable. - 9.
+Review and approve the expense account of the CEO. - Appoint special "ad hoc" committees if needed subject to Board of Director approval - 11.
 The President shall not knowingly take a position contrary to that of the Board of Directors.